Mount Jezreel Baptist Church

 In 1928, the church was successful in borrowing $6,000 to have the building remodeled.
 The chief concern was to raise the balance of $2,500 to pay off the total amount due on that debt.
 Headed by the Pastor and an untiring committee, Mount Jezreel worked arduously.
 On Monday, November 24, 1941, the efforts were crowned with success -- THE MORTGAGE WAS BURNED!

 The main goal during 1942 was to rid the church completely of its indebtedness by paying off the amount due on back salaries which was accomplished.
-A centralized treasury and budget planning system allowed the church the successful upkeeping of its financial obligations.
-Subsequently, as a result of a powerful organization, the property adjacent to the edifice on 5th Street was purchased between 1955 and 1957 with plans to construct extensions needed for greater spiritual, education, and social development of the church and surrounding community.
+A centralized treasury and budget planning system allowed the church to successfully upkeep its financial obligations.
+Subsequently, as a result of a powerful organization, the property adjacent to the edifice on 5th Street was purchased between 1955 and 1957 with plans to construct extensions needed for the greater spiritual, educational, and social development of the church and surrounding community.
 In July 1961, the groundbreaking ceremony was finally held for Mount Jezreel's Christian Education Building.
 On September 16, 1962, Mount Jezreel held a Homecoming.
 It was during this celebration that Deacon Aulin E. Johnson presented Rev. Hughes with the keys to the newly constructed building.

 After many years of plowing ahead for Mount Jezreel, Rev, Hughes went on to his heavenly home.
-The void that was left in the midst of the church was a constant reminder of the presence of the Lord.
-Rev, Hughes was loved by all and Mount Jezreel constantly thanks God for his Christian life of overwhelming devotion.
+The void that was left amid the church was a constant reminder of the presence of the Lord.
+Rev, Hughes was loved by all and Mount Jezreel constantly thanked God for his Christian life of overwhelming devotion.

 Under Rev. Trammell's outstanding leadership, many great things began to happen.
-The church was restored, painted, and a new front installed.
-Modern facilities were installed in the church and new equipment purchased for the offices.
+The church was restored and painted, and a new front was installed.
+Modern facilities were installed in the church and new equipment was purchased for the offices.
 Auxiliaries were reorganized and organized to do better church work and the work of the church.
 Among them were the Home and Foreign Missions, We Care, the Courtesy Club, and the Jezreelite Gospel Choir.

 Throughout its history, Mount Jezreel has faced difficulty in executing moves and renovations, but God never failed the church.
 Although historical and technical aspects prevented Mount Jezreel from extending the 5th & E Street building, our church leaders did not stop there - for no one can stop the will of God.